5 Reasons to Transcribe Jazz Guitar Solos by EarMay 03, 2021

 Well, indeed practicing scales, arpeggios and intervals is a must but it will not get you to play like that legendary player.
 Transcribing solos will make you explore your hero’s playing and from that, you can just mimic what you transcribed and eventually innovate from it.

-By walking into your hero's shoes, so to speak, you start to understand your hero’s thinking and you will integrate his influence in your playing.
+By walking into your hero's shoes, so to speak, you start to understand your hero’s thinking and you will integrate his influence into your playing.
 Before your know it, you will play the way you wanted to play!